maxtwis/bangkok-health-dashboard/SDHE_STORYTELLING_FLOWS.md

 - Primary educated: **41.1% own homes**
 - **Gap: 35.1 pp** (p<0.001)

-**The twist**: Exercise doesn't reduce disease for elderly (p=0.893).
-Why? **Age overwhelms everything.**

-**Education's value for elderly isn't disease prevention—it's**:
+**Statistical observations**:
+- Education correlates with exercise behavior (+22.1 pp, p<0.001) - STRONGEST gradient
+- Education correlates with chronic disease (-14.1 pp, r=-0.119, p<0.001)
+- Education correlates with homeownership (+35.1 pp, p<0.001)
+- Exercise does NOT correlate with disease among elderly (p=0.893)

+**What this does NOT show**:
-- Health literacy (recognizing symptoms, seeking appropriate care)
+- Health literacy levels (not measured)
-- Exercise habits (maintaining mobility, preventing functional decline)
+- Mechanisms linking education to disease (if not through exercise)
-- Wealth accumulation (higher homeownership from lifetime higher earnings)
+- Wealth accumulation pathways (not analyzed)
-- Social capital (educated children who provide support)
+- Family support patterns (not measured)

+**Statistical note**: Education shows multiple correlations (exercise, disease, homeownership) among elderly, but the **causal pathways and mechanisms are not established** by the available data.

-*Education: 15% of total health impact*
+*Education: 15% of total health impact (MULTIPLE CORRELATIONS, pathways not established)*

 ---

-### Pathway 5: The Housing Paradox—Choosing Access Over Space (8% of health influence)
+### Pathway 5: The Housing Paradox—Reverse Income-Overcrowding Correlation (8% of health influence)

-**The counterintuitive finding**:
+**The unexpected correlation**:

-Researchers expected: Higher income → Larger homes → Less overcrowding

 **Reality**:
 - **HIGH-income elderly**: **48.1% overcrowded**
 - **LOW-income elderly**: **37.6% overcrowded**
 - **REVERSE gap: +10.4 pp** (p=0.006)

-**What's happening**:

-High-income elderly **deliberately choose** small apartments in dense central areas because:
-- 5-10 minutes to hospitals
-- Pharmacy nearby
-- Public transit access
-- Grocery delivery available
-- Healthcare proximity matters more than space

-Low-income elderly live in larger peripheral homes because:
-- It's all they could afford
-- Healthcare is 45+ minutes away
-- No public transit access
-- Depend on children for transportation
-- **Space doesn't compensate for healthcare distance**

-**Renters vs owners**:
+**Additional correlations**:
 - Renters: **51.4% overcrowded**
 - Homeowners: **32.4% overcrowded**
 - **Gap: 19.0 pp** (p<0.001)

-**Insight**: When you're 68 with chronic disease requiring regular care, **proximity to healthcare is more valuable than square meters**.
+**What this does NOT show**:
+- Reasons for housing choices (location preferences not measured)
+- Distance to healthcare facilities (not measured)
+- Transportation access (not measured)
+- Decision-making factors (not measured)
+- Room sizes or housing types (not measured)

+**Statistical note**: High-income elderly paradoxically show MORE overcrowding than low-income elderly (+10.4 pp, p=0.006), which is the **reverse** of typical income-housing patterns.
+The **reasons for this paradox are not established** by the available data.
+We observe the correlation but cannot determine why it exists.

-*Housing: 8% of total health impact (PARADOXICAL PATTERN)*
+*Housing: 8% of total health impact (REVERSE CORRELATION, reasons unknown)*

 ---

 ### Pathway 6: Strongest Social Protection of Any Group (12% of health influence)

-**The safety of age**:
+**Statistical observations**:

-Elderly enjoy **exceptional social protection** across all metrics.
+Elderly show significantly lower social risks across all measured metrics.

 **Violence exposure (LOWEST)**:
 - Elderly: **3.8%**